Ruun/Ruun/README.md

 Here are some ideas to get you started:-->

 ### About me;
-I’m Ruan, a software developer from Canada.
-I have a passion for coding and enjoy learning new languages and frameworks.
-I have a particular interest in UI/UX design and believe that good UI/UX is essential for the success of websites and apps.
+I'm Ruan, a computer engineering technology student from Canada with a passion for coding.
+I enjoy learning new languages and frameworks, and I have a strong interest in software development.
+I believe that well-designed software is essential for the success of any application.

 <hr>